MilSpouseCoders/MSC-Contribution-Tutorial/SETUP.md

 <img style="left"  src="assets/visualstudiocodelogo.png" alt="clone this repository" width="200" />

 **At this point if you have Git setup and you'd prefer to use a different editor (other than Visual Studio Code), you can use the either of the instructions below to contribute to our repository.**
-- For instructions on how to contribute via the Command Line, please go [here](command-line-tutorial.md).
+- For instructions on how to contribute via the **Command Line**, please go [here](command-line-tutorial.md).
-- For instructions on how to contribute via GitHub Desktop, please go [here](github-desktop-tutorial.md).
+- For instructions on how to contribute via **GitHub Desktop**, please go [here](github-desktop-tutorial.md).

 There are many code/text edititors and IDE's (integrated development environment) out there, but for this project and others we are recommending you download [Visual Studio Code](https://code.visualstudio.com/download).
 -   Why are we asking you to do this?
 If you need help with something and you're using an editor we haven't used before, we're not going to be much help.
-That being said, if you're comfortable using another code editor, by all means, use it and **skip this step**.
+That being said, if you're comfortable using another code editor, by all means, use it!

 ## Step 3: Set up Git